 In the field of surgery, a career in trauma is one of the most intense and demanding.
-Education requirements for trauma surgeons include obtaining an undergraduate degree, followed by four years of medical school and several years of general surgery training.
-Trauma surgeons must also be officially certified to handle the most stressful of emergency situations.
+How long does it take to become a trauma surgeon?
+Education requirements include obtaining an undergraduate degree, followed by four years of medical school, and several years of general surgery training.
+After completing their general surgery residencies, those interested in trauma may undertake specific training that will prepare them to handle the most stressful of emergency situations.

 Trauma surgeons also work with surgeons in other specialties to stabilize patients in critical condition, and usually work in the emergency care area of a hospital or medical center.
 The job environment is high-stress and unpredictable.

-The U.S. Bureau of Labor Statistics (BLS) estimates that demand for physicians and surgeons will increase by 18% between 2012 and 2022.
-The field is expected to see an additional 123,300 new jobs over that decade, according to the BLS.
-In May 2012, salary data from the BLS showed an average annual income of $233,150 for surgeons.
+The U.S. Bureau of Labor Statistics (BLS) estimates that demand surgeons will increase by 14% between 2016 and 2026.
+In July 2019, PayScale.com reported an average annual income of $307,815 for trauma surgeons.

 Bachelor of Science in Biology

-Aspiring trauma surgeons must first obtain a bachelor's degree in an area such as pre-medicine, biology or a related scientific discipline.
-These 4-year degree programs should provide the education base for students who seek to enter medical school.
+Trauma surgeon schooling begins with a bachelor's degree in an area such as pre-medicine, biology, or a related scientific discipline.
+These four-year degree programs should provide the education base for students who seek to enter medical school.
 Common courses include:

 Doctor of Medicine